-- The combined and consolidated balance sheet data as of December 31, 2013 are adjusted on a pro forma basis to give effect to the automatic conversion of all of our outstanding preferred shares into 30,046,154 Class A ordinary shares immediately upon the completion of this offering.
+- The combined and consolidated balance sheet data as of December 31, 2013 are adjusted on a pro forma basis to give effect to the automatic conversion of all of our outstanding preferred - shares into 30,046,154 Class A ordinary shares immediately upon the completion of this offering.

-(2) The combined and consolidated balance sheet data as of December 31, 2013 are adjusted on a pro forma as adjusted basis to give effect to (i) the automatic conversion of all of our - (2) The combined and consolidated balance sheet data as of December 31, 2013 are adjusted on a pro forma as adjusted basis to give effect to (i) the automatic conversion of all of our outstanding preferred shares into 30,046,154 Class A ordinary shares immediately upon the completion of this offering; (ii) the issuance of 3,023,996 Class A ordinary shares to this in the concurrent private placement, being 10% of the total number of ordinary shares to be purchased by Ali WB pursuant to the exercise of its option upon the completion of this offering at an assumed exercise price of \$15.30 per share, which represents a 15% discount to the midpoint of the estimated range of the initial public offering price shown on the front cover of this prospectus, including the estimated fair value change of the Ali WB option liability from December 31, 2013 to the exercise date; and (iii) the sale of 20,000,000 Class A ordinary shares in the form of ADSs by us in this offering at an assumed initial public offering price of \$18.00 per ADS, the midpoint of the estimated range of the initial public offering price shown on the front cover of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+The combined and consolidated balance sheet data as of December 31, 2013 are adjusted on a pro forma as adjusted basis to give effect to (i) the automatic conversion of all of our outstanding preferred shares into 30,046,154 Class A ordinary shares immediately upon the completion of this offering; (ii) the issuance of 3,023,996 Class A ordinary shares to Ali WB in the concurrent private placement, being 10% of the total number of ordinary shares to be purchased by Ali WB pursuant to the exercise of its option upon the completion of this offering at an assumed exercise price of \$15.30 per share, which represents a 15% discount to the midpoint of the estimated range of the initial public offering price shown on the front cover of this prospectus, including the estimated fair value change of the Ali WB option liability from December 31, 2013 to the exercise date; and (iii) the sale of 20,000,000 Class A ordinary shares in the form of ADSs by us in this offering at an assumed initial public offering price of \$18.00 per ADS, the midpoint of the estimated range of the initial public offering price shown on the front cover of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.